RSSchermer/entitytled/README.md

   val allExceptTheFirstTenMovies = Movie.drop(10).list
   ```

-These all function exactly like their unwrapped Slick versions.
-Entitytled adds
+These all function exactly like their unwrapped Slick counterparts.
+Entitytled
-one notable result modifying operation: `include`. `include` can be used for
+adds one notable result modifying operation: `include`. `include` can be used
-eager-loading relationships.
-Eager-loading is a way to solve the `n + 1` query
+for eager-loading relationships.
+Eager-loading is a way to solve the `n + 1`
-problem:
+query problem:

 ```scala
 Movie.list.foreach { m =>